voschezang/coding-handbook/README.md

 # Coding Handbook

-This repository attempts to ***decode*** organizations and the people within.
-It features ideas and patterns from many different domains, such as computer science, management, and psychology.
-It is meant as a living document that organizes thoughts and ideas.
+This respository is a collection of ideas about collaboration.
+It connects experience, society and software engineering.
+The content is written in minimal form.
+It is meant to provoke discussion, rather than in-depth explainations.

-Disclaimer, this repository does not contain advice.
+*Disclaimer: this repository does not contain advice.*

 ## Index